 When does the Writing Center open for the semester?

-It opens during the second week of classes and closes on the last day of classes.
+It opens on the Monday of the second week of classes and closes on the last day of classes.

 Is the Writing Center open during final exams?